Peiying Chua Heikes

 Among the many matters on which Peiying has led or been a key adviser, she has advised:

-- on licensing requirements and obtaining requisite financial regulatory licences for clients, including in the context of strategic Brexit planning for banks and market operators, and on the launch of innovative products or platforms such as for Hong Kong Exchanges and Clearing Limited
+- on licensing requirements and obtaining requisite financial regulatory licences for clients, including the launch of innovative products or platforms such as for Hong Kong Exchanges and Clearing Limited.

-- various fintech and technology firms on regulatory regimes concerning payment services and digital assets, including the new Payment Services Act in Singapore
+- various fintech, payments, technology and cryptocurrency firms on regulatory regimes concerning payment services and digital assets, including the Payment Services Act in Singapore and upcoming regulatory changes.

 Peiying has experience as an adjunct instructor for a course “A Digital Customer Journey” in the Singapore Management University’s School of Law.
 She is also a guest speaker on “Digital Risk Management” for the Master of Science in Wealth Management programme in the Singapore Management University’s Lee Kong Chian School of Business.